psk264/covid-vaccine-warrior/README.md

     ![2021-06-27_21h51_48](https://user-images.githubusercontent.com/84349071/123568256-f07ebe80-d791-11eb-83af-95dc1b72f9ee.png)
  3. Deploying to Production (using Heroku) <br/>
     1. After the web app is running successfully, it can deployed to remote server
-    2. First, if not already done, register for Heroku account.
+    2. First, if not already done, register for Heroku account and integrate with github account.
 Then using command line enter ``heroku login``  and follow the prompt
     **Note:** When using git bash terminal to login to heroku, the terminal may hang after successful login.
 In case this happens, start a new terminal.
 It will automatically log the user in.
     3. Create a config file named `Procfile` so heroku knows how to run the app, in Procfile file copy and paste the following line of code: <br/> ```web: gunicorn "web_app:create_app()"``` <br/>
     4. Push all the changes from main branch to heroku main branch using heroku command <br/> ```git heroku push main```
+    5. The app will be available at: https://vaccine-warrior.herokuapp.com/ if you are using the collaborated heroku account of team Violet python.
+Otherwise, the app will be available at your own heroku app url which will be displayed on the command line after you run this command
-    5. Tail the server log using command ``heroku logs --tail`` to troubleshoot <br/>
+    6. Tail the server log using command ``heroku logs --tail`` to troubleshoot <br/>

     **Additional Reference Material:** <br/>
     * [Heroku - Getting started with python](https://devcenter.heroku.com/articles/getting-started-with-python) <br/>